Harry Turley

-Joseph Henry Lewis "Harry" Turley (24 April 1859 – 5 June 1929) was an English-born Australian politician.
+Joseph Henry Lewis Turley (24 April 1859 – 5 June 1929) was an English-born Australian politician.
 He was a Member of the Queensland Legislative Assembly and an Australian Senator.

 Early life

-Harry Turley was born in Gloucestershire on 24 April 1859.
-He was educated in England, after which he became a sailor.
-Having migrated to Australia in 1887, he became a waterside worker in Brisbane, and was President of the Wharf Laborers' Union.

-Politics
+Turley was born on 24 April 1859 in Gloucester, England.
+He was the son of Agnes (née Oliver) and Charles Turley; his father was a master shoemaker.

+Turley was educated in Brixham and went to sea at a young age.
+He arrived in Australia in 1879 and found work in Brisbane as a wharf labourer.
+He joined the Wharf Labourers' Union and eventually became secretary and president.
+During the 1890 maritime dispute, he was a member of the intercolonial defence committee organised by William Spence.
+He also represented the Queensland Shearers' Union as a delegate to negotiating conferences in Sydney during the 1891 shearers' strike.

+State politics

 In 1893, Harry Turley was elected to the Legislative Assembly of Queensland as the Labor member for South Brisbane, serving as Home Secretary in Anderson Dawson's short-lived Labor Government in 1899.
-In 1902 he left the Assembly, and in 1903 was elected to the Australian Senate as a Labor Senator for Queensland.
+In 1902 he left the Assembly.

+Federal politics

+Turley first stood for federal parliament at the inaugural federal election in 1901, unsuccessfully standing for the ALP in the House of Representatives seat of Oxley.
+He was elected to the Senate at the 1903 federal election.

 On 1 July 1910, he was appointed President of the Senate, a position he held until 8 July 1913.
 He remained a Senator until his defeat in 1917.

-Later life
+Personal life

+Turley married Mary Smith in 1886, with whom he had four children.

 After leaving politics, Turley became a shipping master with the Queensland Harbours and Rivers Department.
 Turley died in 1929 and was buried in South Brisbane Cemetery.